umich-michr/h2-liquibase-gradle-plugin/README.md

 # Gradle H2-Liquibase Plugin

-This plugin lests you start an [H2 database](http://www.h2database.com) during gradle build cycle and then run [Liquibase](http://www.liquibase.org/) changesets on it to create schema and deve data.
+This plugin lets you start an [H2 database](http://www.h2database.com) during gradle build cycle and then run [Liquibase](http://www.liquibase.org/) changesets on it to create schema and deve data.

 Inspired by [James Carr](https://github.com/jamescarr)'s elegant and simple [h2-gradle-plugin](https://github.com/jamescarr/h2-gradle-plugin)

 ## Use Case

 Need to run a web application that needs a relational database.
 The database migrations are already managed by liquibase.
-Use this plugin to start h2 in the background then run your changesets then bring you application up pointing to the embedded h2 database running on the background.
+Use this plugin to start h2 in the background followed by getting your changesets run.
+Then you can start your application pointing to the embedded h2 database running on the background.

 ## Plugin Configuration